Jamflynt/Jamflynt/README.md

 I am skilled at HTML, CSS, JavaScript, Python, Flask, Git Version Control, and Responsive Web Design.

-I am employed with the Commonwealth Coders program in Kentucky, USA as a Web Development/Programming Instructor as of January 2022.
-I currently am the Lead Instructor for the program and wrote the entirety of the Python portion of the curriculum.
+I am employed with the ROAD iD, Inc in Kentucky, USA as a Web Development/Software Engineer as of May 2023.
+I currently am working with Shopify to develope/customize Themes and Apps.

-I am currently open to opportunities and looking to build my portfolio.
+I am not currently taking Web Development side projects at this time.

 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.

 Contact me on LinkedIn, filling out the form on my portfolio site which you can find below, or via email.